 How should this medicine be used?

-Ganciclovir injection comes as a powder to be mixed with liquid and injected intravenously (into a vein).
-It is usually given every 12 hours.
-The length of treatment depends on your general health, the type of infection you have, and how well you respond to the medication.
-Your doctor will tell you how long to use ganciclovir injection.
+Ganciclovir injection comes as a powder to be mixed with liquid and injected intravenously (into a vein) over 1 hour by a healthcare provider.
+Initially, it is given every 12 hours for 7 to 21 days, depending on your condition.
+After that, it is given once a day.
+Your doctor will tell you how long you will receive ganciclovir injection.

 What special precautions should I follow?